PrismarineJS/mineflayer/docs/api.md

  * `entity` is a type of entity.
 To get a specific entity use [bot.nearestEntity()](#botnearestentitymatch--entity---return-true-) or [bot.entities](#botentities).
  * `swing` Default to `true`.
 If false the bot does not swing its arm when attacking.

+Throws if `entity` is the bot itself, an item or an experience orb: the server kicks a client that attacks those.

 #### bot.swingArm([hand], showHand)

 Play an arm swing animation.